Canon M100 vs Panasonic GX9

 It is notable that the GX9 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M100 does not feature such an accessory-socket.

-Both the M100 and the GX9 are recent models that are part of the current product line-up.
-The M100 replaced the earlier Canon M10, while the GX9 followed on from the Panasonic GX8.
+The GX9 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M100 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon M100 or the Panasonic GX9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.